reddorf/FanSATstic/README.md

 FanSATstic
 ==========

-An attempt of SAT solver
+An attempt of local search SAT solver